myplaceonline/posixcube/README.md

         may be skipped with the `-s` parameter if you've already run the script at least once and your version of this script hasn't been updated.
 Next, the script loops through every host and transfers any CUBEs and a script containing the CUBEs and COMMANDs to run (`cube_exec.sh`).
+If the shell is detected to be `bash`, then the above occur asynchronously across the HOSTs.
 Finally, you'll see the "Executing on HOST..." line and the real execution starts.

     Cube Development: